If you've ever wanted a cake that tastes like your favourite coffee order in dessert form - this Chocolate Espresso Cake is it!

 - Check my Russian Buttercream recipe post for more details on this buttercream and a troubleshooting guide.

-- Once the chocolate cakes have completely cooled, use a cake leeler or serrated knife to cut off the tops to make them level.
+- Once the chocolate cakes have completely cooled, use a cake leveler or serrated knife to cut off the tops to make them level.
 If you'd like four thinner cake layers like I have in the pictures, slice each cake in half.
 You can also just keep it as two thicker layers.

 - Put one layer of your cake onto a cake plate or board and add an even layer of coffee buttercream, then add the next layer and repeat until all your layers are used.